tryscer/flock/flock-music.md

 ​	"What bright side?"
 ​	We two keep to the back of the procession, whispering.
 ​	"That you don't have to tell Barry you'll be leaving."
 ​	Cindy laughs; it's not a happy laugh.
-I hug her and I can feel how she won't lean into my arms.
+I hug her and I feel how she won't lean into my hug.
 I feel ashamed at how jubilant I feel.
-​	"I really thought I'll be getting away this time," she says.
+​	"I really thought I'd be getting away this time," she says.
 ​	"I know how you feel," I say and I pat her head.
 "I thought I'll be seeing my first show today."
 ​	"Yeah, roughly the same thing."
 ​	I link my hand through hers.
 "We'll have a big old slumber party when we get back," I tell her.
 "Just you and me."